My rating: 4 of 5 stars

 The imagery of generative spores and seeds reflects the novel’s theme of family.
 Morrison’s vision is not a conservative one, however; she understands that family is not always biological, not always nuclear.
 She does give us in the Sethe-Paul D romance one of the only happy heterosexual couplings in an oeuvre otherwise too preoccupied with antinomian individuals and fractious communities to bother with consummate love stories.

-Ultimately, the novel offers itself as a reparation for the crimes it identifies.
-While Beloved dwells at times excruciatingly on the physical harms and violations of slavery, it also tends to represent slavery as an atrocity of representation.
+Ultimately, the novel offers itself as a reparation for the atrocities it identifies.
+While Beloved dwells at times excruciatingly on the physical harms and violations of slavery, it also tends, in line with its author’s class and professional identity, to represent slavery as a crime of representation.
 One of the novel’s most terrible images is the bit, which causes Sethe to reflect on “how offended the tongue is, held down by iron.”
 Sethe herself is driven to her dangerous escape from Sweet Home by schoolteacher’s measurements and the threat that they will be applied to her children.
 An intellectual and writer, Morrison works hard to imagine the body’s unending pain in coerced labor and punitive torture, but hardly has to imagine at all the pain of misrepresentation, falsehood, and censorship, or the need to revise the record.